 State unemployment divisions issue an IRS Form 1099-G to every person who gets unemployment benefits during the year.
 Take a look at yours.
 Box 1 shows the total amount of your compensation.
 If you chose to have income tax withheld, your total federal tax withheld will be in box 4, and your total state tax withheld will be in box 11.2.
 Your state might not tax your unemployment income

 While the federal government considers unemployment as taxable income, not all states do.
 That means that your state might not impose an income tax on the compensation you received this year.
-Just enter your Form 1099-G, and we’ll determine whether or not you need to pay any state income tax.
+Check to see if your state is following the new federal guidelines.
+When you enter your Form 1099-G, we’ll determine whether or not you need to pay any state income tax.